-Recommended prior knowledge: Admission requirements: Participants should have basic knowledge in software engineering, none foundations of computing, operating systems, and networks.
-Knowledge in information security and privacy (obtained, e.g., in PSI- IntroSP-B and by having completed a seminar or thesis in the field of information security) is strongly recommended.
+Recommended prior knowledge: Admission requirements: Participants should have basic know Participants should have basic knowledge in software engineering, foundations of computing, operating g systems, and networks.
+Knowledge in information security a and privacy (obtained, e.g., in PSI- IntroSP-B and by having completed a seminar or thesis in the field of information security) is strongly reco ommended.
 Frequency: every winter Recommended semester: Minimal Duration of the Module: semester 1 Semester cf. module description